patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/users.md

 sidebar:
   order: 3.5
 ---
-_Accessible for the Community (paid), Developer and Business plan users only._
+_Site users page is accessible for the Community (paid), Developer and Business plan users only._

+To view your WordPress sites' users navigate to **Sites** > **yourdomain.com** > **Users** in Patchstack App.

-On the **Users** subpage you can see, which users have been registered on your site.
+On this **Users** subpage you can see all the regular users that have been registered on your WordPress site.
-Patchstack shows only the following user roles:
+Patchstack shows you only the users with following roles:
 <ul><li>
 Administrator</li>
 <li>Editor</li>